The Metrics Your Startup Should Actually Track

 The first is common in very early-stage products.
 The second is common in products that have added analytics reactively — one event for each feature as it shipped, with no coherent framework.

-The metric categories that matter
+The five categories that matter

 Acquisition: How do people find you?